In response to Mr. Deasy's request that Stephen place his

 letters: "Paper.
 The banknotes, blast them.
 Old

 Deasy's letter.
 Here.
-Thanking you for the hospitality tear
+Thanking you for the

-the blank end off.
-Turning his back to
+hospitality tear the blank end off.
+Turning

-begins his overture to Myles Crawford by thinking of how he
+he begins his overture to Myles Crawford by thinking of how he

 has mutilated the letter he is about to hand over: "Bit